TRAVELLERS UPDATE - TOURING AUSTRALIA - QUEENSLAND

 Elim Beach Coloured Sands

-Day permits to the area are required and people must stop at the service station in Hope Vale to get their permit.
+Day permits to the area are required and can be obtained at the service station in Hope Vale.
+You can contact the Hope Vale Aboriginal Shire Council for detials: (07) 4083 8000.

 Merluna Open for Travellers